aojald/teaCrap/README.md

 5. Enjoy ;)

 ## Why ?
-Because i needed it for a pentest ;) and it helps me recover more than 3000 passwords in plain text.
+Because i needed it during a pentest ;) and it helps me recover more than 3000 passwords in plain text.
 The "cypher" typo helps me in the first place to find this crapy "crypto" function.